TulesDEV/web-template/README.md

-# This is an AI application called MimsAI, providing users with book summaries.
+# This is an react web app template

 ```
 Pacakges: